danadascalescu00/PostIt/README.md

 $ npm start
 ```

-### Installing

-A step by step series of examples that tell you how to get a development env running

 ## Table of contents
 * [About the project](#about-the-project)
 * [Running the tests](#running-the-tests)
 * [Deployment](#deployment)
 * [Built With](#built-with)

 ## About the project